WillBuik/hyphae-handshake/README.md

 Hyphae secures QUIC with Noise instead of TLS.

-Unlike other Noise hanshake proposals for QUIC, Hyphae supports *all Noise handshake patterns* (not just IK).
+Unlike other Noise handshake proposals for QUIC, Hyphae supports *all Noise handshake patterns* (not just IK).
 Hyphae supports custom Noise payloads.